mattytrentini/micropython_workshop/pages/setup.rst

 your computer with the micro-USB cable, and access the serial interface that appears with a terminal program.

+The parameters for the connection are: 115200 baud rate, 8 data bits, no parity, 1 stop bit, no flow control.

 Linux and MacOS
 ---------------